Geology and Ecology of Soils

-Each week, there will be three one-hour class periods designed to introduce fundamental concepts of soil science and ecology.
+Each week, there will be two 1.5-hour class periods designed to introduce fundamental concepts of soil science and soil ecology.
 Often these class periods will be devoted to lecture and images of soils.
 Occasionally we will have a field trip, presentation or hands-on activity during the class time, or homework outside of class time; these assignments will be an important part of your course grade.
 Three exams will test your mastery of the materials we discuss in class.
-We will have three short field trips and a research project to provide hands-on experience.

 - Required textbook: N.C.
 Brady and R.R.
-Weil, Elements of the Nature and Properties of Soils 3e.
-Prentice Hall, 2009.
+Weil, Elements of the Nature and Properties of Soils 4e.
+Prentice Hall, 2018.